battleaxedotco/tool-docs/docs/rubberhose2/tutorials.md

 <Video url="https://www.youtube.com/embed/506_DILyTnE" />

-## Animation principals
+## Animation principles

-RubberHose is an open system that will let you apply all the principals you pick up from all forms of character animation.
+RubberHose is an open system that will let you apply all the principles you pick up from all forms of character animation.

 Learn from everything.